Books

 Book Chapters

-Forthcoming.
-“Intersections of Would, Can, and Will: What to Do When White Supremacists Come to Town,” in Grounding Education in Environmental Humanities: Exploring Place-Based Pedagogy in the South.
+2019.
+“Intersections of Would, Can, and Will: What to Do When White Supremacists Come to Town,” pp. 171-180 in Grounding Education in Environmental Humanities: Exploring Place-Based Pedagogy in the South.
 Eds.
 David Aftandilian and Lucas Johnston.
 New York: Routledge.

 2017.
 “Religion is Bullshit,” pp.149-161 in Stereotyping Religion: Critiquing Clichés.
 Eds.
 Craig Martin and Brad Stoddard.
 London: Bloomsbury Press.